 If you like to delegate responsibilities (especially the icky ones!) around the house, you can make this a chore for a kid (or the roommate who loses the coin toss).
 You'll find that things stay cleaner if there's a plan in place for who's going to do it and when it will be done.

 Now what about HOW to do it?
-Pooper-scoopers and poo pick-up bags are both good options for use in the yard.
+Pooper-scoopers and poo pickup bags are both good options for use in the yard.
 The scoops are nice, since they just stay in the yard at all times and you don't have to worry about replenishing your supply regularly, like you do with bags.
 Some people find scoops a little gross, since poo remnants can remain on the scoops and they can get icky and attract flies, but this won't be a problem if you hose them down or dunk them in a bucket of disinfectant regularly.
-There are many different kinds of scoops, but we find that most people do best with the simpler models that come with a scoop and spade for pick up on flat surfaces like concrete or tile or with a scoop and rake for pick up on grass.
+There are many different kinds of scoops, but I find most people do best with the simpler models that come with a scoop and spade for pickup on flat surfaces like concrete or tile, or with a scoop and rake for pickup on grass.
 A sturdy "grabber" scoop that allows for one-handed use can also be a good choice, but you might want to skip any of the fancy contraptions that are marketed for poop removal... they can be flimsy and ineffective, so shop carefully if you decide to go that route.
-Even the good one-handed scoops can be ineffective if Fido has diarrhea... it's hard to grab diarrhea, which is more easily scooped (or scraped) up with a spade and scoop style scooper.
+Even the good one-handed scoops can be ineffective if Fido has diarrhea; it's hard to grab diarrhea, which is more easily scooped (or scraped) up with a spade and scoop style scooper.

-There are different kinds of poop bags and bag dispensers available and most seem to work reasonably well.
-Our favorites are scented bags with handles that tie... they really help to keep the odor down and will allow you to enjoy a pleasant scent while you're handling an unpleasant task!
+There are different kinds of poop bags and bag dispensers available, and most seem to work reasonably well.
+My favorites are scented bags with handles that tie; they really help keep the odor down and will allow you to enjoy a pleasant scent while you're handling an unpleasant task!
 If you're picking up individual poops, just turn the bag inside out, place your hand inside and grab the poo.
 Fold the sides of the bag up around the poo, turning it right side out, and tie the bag tightly.
-If you have allowed a more extensive poo collection to build up in the yard, you can pick up several piles using only two bags.
+If you've allowed a more extensive poo collection to build up in the yard, you can pick up several piles using only two bags.
 Hold one bag open in one hand, and put the other bag over the opposite hand.
 With the bagged hand, pick up piles and drop them into the open bag.
-Once the bag is nearly full (don't overfill... you'll be in for a nasty surprise!), put the bag you've been using to pick up in the open bag and tie up the whole package to toss.
+Once the bag is nearly full (don't overfill - you'll be in for a nasty surprise!), put the bag you've been using to pick up in the open bag and tie up the whole package to toss.

-Speaking of stink, in between trash pick ups, your garbage can get get really stinky if you just drop Fido's poops directly into the can.
+Speaking of stink, in between trash pickups, your garbage can get really stinky if you just drop Fido's poops directly into the can.
 If you're using a poop scoop, you may want to have a separate poo can lined with a garbage bag in the yard.
-When it's trash pick up time, seal up the bag and toss it into the trash shortly before trash removal time.
-If you're using individual poop pick up bags, it should be pretty safe to drop them right into the main can, since they're sealed up pretty well.
+When it's trash pickup time, seal the bag and toss it into the trash shortly before trash removal time.
+If you're using individual poop pickup bags, it should be safe to drop them right into the main can, since they're sealed pretty well.

-If you hate the thought of poop in your trash cans and just want it to magically disappear, you might want to consider installing a "doggie dooley", which is an easy-to-install septic system for dog waste.
-It's an odor-free, sanitary solution that works great.
+If you hate the thought of poop in your trash cans and just want it to magically disappear, you might want to consider installing a doggie dooley, which is an easy-to-install septic system for dog waste.
+It's an odor-free, sanitary solution that works really well.
 It works like a home septic system by using environment-friendly enzymes and bacteria to turn dog waste into a ground-absorbed liquid.
 All you need to do is drop in the poo and add water and digester.
 Problem solved!